ricardopieper/donkey-lang/Freyr VM.md

 There are pseudo-ops, flags, and operands.
 At this point, the bit pattern of each pseudo-operation is not final.
-The bit layout should be final, but whether push_imm is 00001 or 00010 is not final, as not all instructions are pushed so far.
+The bit layout should be final, but whether push_imm is 00001 or 00010 is not final, as not all instructions are described so far.

 First 5 bits indicate the pseudo-operation.
 Each operation may have a number of flags.